-Students access an increasing range of authentic and purpose-developed resources which may include on Country/Place experiences, audio and video clips, social media, television programs and stories, if appropriate.
+Students access an increasing range of authentic and purpose-developed resources which may include on Country/Place experiences, audio and video clips, stories, social media and television programs and stories, if appropriate.
 They expand their knowledge and control of [Language] pronunciation, intonation, structures and features.
 They acknowledge that there are diverse influences on ways of communication and cultural identity, and that these influences can shape their own behaviours, beliefs and values.